 In July of 1997, Bruce Deel was asked to travel to Atlanta to assist with the closing of a church.
-After a few weeks into the process, he realized something miraculous was happening.
-Instead of the congregation dwindling, it was growing with people desperately in need of spiritual nurturing as well as basic life necessities.
-Eventually, Bruce Deel, his wife, and five daughters relocated to Atlanta, and re-incorporated the former “Mission Possible” into City of Refuge.
+After a few weeks into the process, Bruce realized something miraculous was happening.
+Instead of the congregation dwindling, it was growing with people in crisis and in desperate need of spiritual nurturing and opportunities to transform their lives.
+Eventually, Bruce Deel, his wife, and five daughters relocated to Atlanta and re-incorporated the former “Mission Possible” into City of Refuge.

 By 2003, City of Refuge had experienced immense growth and needed a formal transformation headquarters.
-After months of searching, the City of Refuge was miraculously donated a sprawling 200,000+ sq. ft. warehouse in the heart of the troubled 30314 neighborhood.
+After months of searching, City of Refuge was miraculously donated a sprawling 200,000+ sq. ft. warehouse in the heart of the 30314 zip code in West Atlanta.
 Today, this state-of-the-art hub serves as the center of “Where Good Works.”
-In addition to offering spiritual guidance to those in need, City of Refuge offers housing, health care, vocational programs, educational programs, and even more.

 How Good Works